The COVID-19 pandemic has positioned cloud technologies center stage for many organizations — particularly those in the healthcare industry.

 AQUA for Amazon Redshift is a distributed and hardware-accelerated cache that allows Redshift to run up to 10 times faster than any other cloud data warehouse, reducing data management challenges and processing bottlenecks that are frequently encountered in personalized healthcare initiatives, and in compute-intensive and data-intensive biomedical workloads.

 Unfortunately, leveraging the cloud’s capabilities and AWS’ wide range of services — whether to combat a global pandemic or to increase productivity and cost efficiencies — isn’t necessarily easy.

 That’s why many organizations in healthcare and related industries choose to work with ClearScale.
-As an AWS Premier Consulting Partner with nine competencies across healthcare, DevOps, data and analytics, IoT, and other areas, we use our deep-seated cloud expertise to build solutions that meet the needs of clients who are changing the healthcare industry.
+As an AWS Premier Consulting Partner with ten competencies across healthcare, DevOps, data and analytics, IoT, and other areas, we use our deep-seated cloud expertise to build solutions that meet the needs of clients who are changing the healthcare industry.

 For example, ClearScale worked with a pharmaceutical company to create an optimized, scalable infrastructure and data pipelines to accelerate its research.
 In addition to satisfying HIPAA requirements for security and privacy, the solution enables the company to conduct the analysis portion of its research much faster.
 Its researchers, data analysts, and IT team no longer have to devote time to tedious processes and can instead focus on more strategic endeavors.
 That all translates to quicker research findings — and faster time-to-market for potential treatments.